geltz/ComfyUI-geltz/README.md

   Matches CFG frequency to the clean condition to avoid overdriving guidance when prompts are strong.

 * **SADA Acceleration**
   Skips diffusion steps based on trajectory stability, following the idea in [Stability-guided Adaptive Diffusion Acceleration](https://arxiv.org/abs/2507.17135).
 Aims to reduce steps while preserving the intended look.

-* **Spatial Split Attention**
-  Splits attention into left/right regions and merges them progressively, which makes it easier to balance prompts over different parts of the image.

 ## Samplers